njsdias/ApacheSpark2-BigData/3-SparkExamples/FriendsByAge.md

 ![code_ages](https://user-images.githubusercontent.com/37953610/58717420-1a066980-83c3-11e9-9de9-cca199c65af8.JPG)

 Now we need write some expression that give us the total of friends that belongs to the persons that have the same age.
-The next figure tries to explain the main expressoins in two steps:
+The next figure tries to explain the main expressions in two steps:

   - First: Build a tuple with the (age,(numFriend,1))